aulukelvin/CarND-Traffic-Sign-Recognition/README.md

 #### 4. Training

-The code for training the model is located in the Eleventh cell of the ipython notebook.
+The code for training the model is located in the seventeenth and eighteenth code cell of the ipython notebook.

 During model training, I used AdamOptimizer and use use training accuracy / loss, validation accuracy / loss to evaluate model performance.
 When I train the model I noticed the result varies significantly from run to run.
 So I took 3-5 runs and use the average as the final result.
 This strategy was very useful when the model was not stable and the training was relatively faster.
 When the model getting more and more complicated, the time is also getting longer and longer so I finally turn back to use single run to evaluate model performance.